julian-z/AntCheck/README.md

 # Future Endeavors
 Development phase is extremely early on, as of December 2022.
 Looking to make as many optimizations as possible.

-We are currently looking into implementing a website version for the ease of users.

 # Conclusion
 Open to suggestions!
 Email me at jzulfika@uci.edu